siongui/gtmpl/README.rst

 strings from input files.
 In our cases here, the translatable string ``Pāḷi Dictionary`` is marked as ``{{gettext "Pāḷi Dictionary"}}`` (see `theme/template-i18n/index.html <theme/template-i18n/index.html>`_).
-If we run xgettext_ directly on the Go template, we get nothing.
-We can use sed_ to convert the marked strings in Go template to the extractable syntax as follows:
+If we run xgettext_ directly on the Go template, we get nothing [7]_.
+We can use sed_ to convert the marked strings in Go template to the extractable syntax as
+follows:

 .. code-block:: bash